Introduction to ML Services and open-source R capabilities on HDInsight

 |Deploy and consume||Operationalize your server and deploy solutions as a web service.|

-Data storage options for R Server on HDInsight
+Data storage options for ML Services on HDInsight

 Default storage for the HDFS file system of HDInsight clusters can be associated with either an Azure Storage account or an Azure Data Lake Store.
 This association ensures that whatever data is uploaded to the cluster storage during analysis is made persistent and the data is available even after the cluster is deleted.
 There are various tools for handling the data transfer to the storage option that you select, including the portal-based upload facility of the storage account and the AzCopy utility.

-You have the option of adding access to additional Blob and Data lake stores during the cluster provisioning process regardless of the primary storage option in use.
-See Getting started with R Server on HDInsight for information on adding access to additional accounts.
-See the supplementary Azure Storage options for R Server on HDInsight article to learn more about using multiple storage accounts.
+You have the option of enabling access to additional Blob and Data lake stores during the cluster provisioning process regardless of the primary storage option in use.
+See Getting started with ML Services on HDInsight for information on adding access to additional accounts.
+See Azure Storage options for ML Services on HDInsight article to learn more about using multiple storage accounts.

 You can also use Azure Files as a storage option for use on the edge node.
 Azure Files enables you to mount a file share that was created in Azure Storage to the Linux file system.
-For more information about these data storage options for R Server on HDInsight cluster, see Azure Storage options for R Server on HDInsight.
+For more information about these data storage options for ML Services on HDInsight cluster, see Azure Storage options for ML Services on HDInsight.

-You can connect to Microsoft Machine Learning Server on the edge node using a browser.
+You can connect to Microsoft ML Server on the edge node using a browser.
 It is installed by default during cluster creation.
-For more information, see Get stared with R Server on HDInsight.
-You can also connect to the ML Server from the command line by using SSH/PuTTY to access the R console.
+For more information, see Get stared with ML Services on HDInsight.
+You can also connect to the cluster edge node from the command line by using SSH/PuTTY to access the R console.

 Develop and run R scripts

 The R scripts you create and run can use any of the 8000+ open-source R packages in addition to the parallelized and distributed routines available in the ScaleR library.
-In general, a script that is run with R Server on the edge node runs within the R interpreter on that node.
+In general, a script that is run with ML Services on the edge node runs within the R interpreter on that node.
 The exceptions are those steps that need to call a ScaleR function with a compute context that is set to Hadoop Map Reduce (RxHadoopMR) or Spark (RxSpark).
 In this case, the function runs in a distributed fashion across those data (task) nodes of the cluster that are associated with the data referenced.
-For more information about the different compute context options, see Compute context options for R Server on HDInsight.
+For more information about the different compute context options, see Compute context options for ML Services on HDInsight.

 Operationalize a model